-Advanced band is a performance oriented ensemble made up of a select group of 8th grade percussion students.
+Advanced Percussion is a performance oriented ensemble made up of a select group of percussion students.
 Rehearsals focus on advanced musical concepts and playing techniques to meet the needs of the advanced percussion student.
-The Advanced Band will perform at several concerts, community functions and festival performances throughout the year.
-Attendance for all of these performances is mandatory.
-Students will be required to provide their own instrument and concert attire.
+The Advanced Percussion will perform at several concerts, community functions and festival performances throughout the year.
+Attendance for these performances is mandatory.
+Students will be required to provide their own concert attire.